-We believe that everyone should have free access to green spaces where they can surround themselves with nature, no matter where they live.
-This is why we work hard to make sure our urban canals bring the heart of the countryside to some of the country’s most built up areas.
+We work hard to make sure our urban canals bring the heart of the countryside to some of the country’s most built up areas.

 We’ve put together a selection of just some of the flowers you can spot in the centre of our towns and cities.
-Next time you’re taking a walk along the towpath take the time out to look in the cracks along the towpaths, walls and bridges around the water.
+However, if you're unable to visit please enjoy looking at these pictures from the comfort of your own home.

 Look out for the snapdragon-like purple and yellow flowers, commonly seen growing on bridges and walls.
 Thought to have been introduced into gardens prior to the 17th century it was popular as an ornamental plant between the 17th and 19th centuries when many walled gardens were created.

 A member of the mint family, the plant has characteristic four-sided square stem and the crushed leaves a sharp, pungent smell.
 The plant does not sting, hence the name ‘dead nettle.’
 The early production of flowers allows bees to gather its nectar for food when few other nectar sources are available.

 Ivy is one of the few native evergreen plants in the UK.
 Nectar, pollen and berries of ivy are an essential food source for insects such as red admiral butterfly, and birds during autumn and winter when food is scarce.
 It also provides shelter for insects, birds and bats.